Aaishpra/Aaishpra/README.md

 **Aaishpra/Aaishpra** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on y our GitHub profile.
 -->
 <p align='center'>
-Hi, I am Shipra Verma, I am a sophmore in Electronics Engineering at Harcourt Butler Technical University Kanpur.
-Currently i am working on my projects involving Django.
-I like collaborating on projects having ReactJs, ReactNative and AngularJs for frontend, and Django or flask for backend.
+Hi, I am Shipra Verma, a sophmore in Electronics Engineering at Harcourt Butler Technical University Kanpur.I love experimenting with new techs and languages and currently Django has become the centre of my interests.
+I also like collaborating on projects having ReactJs, ReactNative or AngularJs for frontend, and Django or flask for backend.
+Other than this, you might find me binging on Kdramas or reading Webtoons.
 </p>

 ## Techs I Use